Neev1108/Single-Cell-Pipeline/README.md

 # Genelab Single-Cell RNA Sequencing Pipeline

 > **This repository holds the slurm scripts for each cellranger command, sample Jupyter Notebooks for each Genelab experiment, and a final python script to automate the spaceflight pipeline workflow for NASA's GeneLab.
-The final python script will optimized for spaceflight experiments, like keeping mitochondrial reads, optimizing QC metrics for spaceflight experiments, and indepth visualization for the user to change these inputs if need be.**
+The final python script will optimized for spaceflight experiments, like keeping mitochondrial reads, optimizing QC metrics for spaceflight experiments, and in-depth visualization for the user to change these inputs if need be.**

-R# Table of contents
+# Table of contents

 - [**Software used**](#software-used)
 - [**Cellranger**](#Cellranger)